google/oboe/samples/MegaDrone/README.md

 4) Setting the buffer size to 2 bursts
 5) Using the `-Ofast` compiler optimization flag, even when building the `Debug` variant
 6) Using [`getExclusiveCores`](https://developer.android.com/reference/android/os/Process#getExclusiveCores()) (API 24+) and thread affinity to bind the audio thread to the best available CPU core(s)
-7) Using a `StabilizedCallback` which aims to spend a fixed percentage of the callback time to avoid CPU frequency scaling ([video explanation](https://www.youtube.com/watch?v=C0BPXZIvG-Q&feature=youtu.be&t=1158))

 This code was presented at [AES Milan](http://www.aes.org/events/144/) and [Droidcon Berlin](https://www.de.droidcon.com/) as part of a talk on Oboe.